oceanprotocol/ocean.py/READMEs/custody-light-flow.md

 We assume you've already (a) [installed Ocean](install.md), and (b) done [local setup](setup-local.md) or [remote setup](setup-remote.md).
 This flow works for either one, without any changes between them (!)

 This flow will be split in two sections:
-- free steps: publish free asset, then consume;
+- free steps: publish free asset with a Datatoken 2, then consume;
-- priced steps: publish with a price, then buy / consume.
+- priced steps: publish a priced asset attached to a Datatoken 2, then buy / consume.

 Let's go!